Republicans release transcript, push back on Trump probes

 Collins said there would be more transcripts to come — though didn’t specify which ones — as special counsel Robert Mueller begins to wrap up the Russia probe.

 The move is the latest example of Republicans’ attempts to push back against the investigations, which Trump has called “presidential harassment.”
-Republicans have slammed the Democrats’ new probes, saying they are overreach and a continuation of what they say was anti-Trump bias at the Justice Department.
-Mueller took over the probe in May 2017.
+Republicans have slammed the Democrats’ new probes, saying they are an overreach and a continuation of what they say was anti-Trump bias at the Justice Department.

 Collins said Republicans are going to tell the story “on how we got here,” adding that “if you ever lose context of where you come from, you lose context of what the answer may be.”